 In identifying and evaluating potential nominees for director, the Nominating and Governance Committee considers individuals from various disciplines and diverse backgrounds.
 Although the Company has no formal policy regarding diversity, the Board believes that diversity, including diversity in background, skills, experience, expertise, viewpoints, gender, race and culture, is an important component of a robust board of directors.
 As a primary consideration, the Board seeks members with complementary individual backgrounds which maximize perspective and ensure a wealth of experience to enable the Board to make better informed decisions.
 The Committee will evaluate the qualifications and performance of the incumbent directors that desire to continue their service.
 In particular, as to each such incumbent director, the Committee will consider if the director continues to satisfy the minimum qualifications for director candidates adopted by the Committee; review the assessments of the performance of the director during the preceding term made by the Committee; and determine whether there exist any special, countervailing considerations against re-nomination of the director.
-The Nominating and Governance Committee regularly assesses the mix of skills and industries currently represented on the Board, whether any vacancies on the Board are expected due to retirement or otherwise, the skills represented by retiring directors, and additional skills highlighted during the Board self-assessment process that could improve the overall quality and ability of the Board to carry out its functions.
+The Nominating and Governance Committee regularly assesses the mix of skills and industries currently represented on the Board, whether any vacancies on the Board self-assessment process that could improve the overall quality and ability of the Board to carry out its functions.
 The Nominating and Governance Committee or a subcommittee may interview potential candidates to further assess their ability to serve as a director, as well as the qualifications possessed by the candidates.